johnnyfreeman/coseva/README.md

 	    <tr>
 	        <th>$callable</th>
 	        <td><a href="http://www.php.net/manual/en/language.types.callable.php">Callable</a></td>
 	        <td>Callable receives either the current row (as an array) or the current column (as a string) as the first parameter.
-The callable must return the new filtered row or column.</td>
+The callable must return the new filtered row or column.
+Note: You can also use any native PHP functions that permit one parameter and return the new value, like [trim](http://us1.php.net/manual/en/function.trim.php), [htmlspecialchars](http://us1.php.net/manual/en/function.htmlspecialchars.php), [urlencode](http://us1.php.net/manual/en/function.urlencode.php), etc.</td>
 	    </tr>
 	</tbody>
 </table>